 - i.
-Contracts over an estimated value of £100,000 shall be submitted to the Head of Legal and Democratic Services or Senior Solicitor for approval and signature.
-They shall be accompanied by a certificate signed by the relevant Head of Service or such other senior officer as they may determine, stating that there is budget provision for the expenditure and that Standing Orders and appropriate Public Procurement Regulations have been complied with - ii.
+Contracts over an estimated value of £125,000 shall be submitted to the Head of Legal and Democratic Services for approval and signature.
+They shall be accompanied by a certificate signed by the relevant Head of Service or such other senior officer as they may determine, stating that there is budget provision for the expenditure and that Standing Orders and appropriate The Public Procurement Regulations 2015 have been complied with - ii.
 Such contracts may be sealed where the Head of Legal and Democratic Services considers it appropriate.
-Any two persons will attach the seal from the group consisting of the Council's Solicitors and Fellows of the Chartered Institute of Legal Executives and Licensed Conveyancers or by one of that group and the Chief Executive and the Chief Operating Officer iii.
+Any two persons will attach the seal from the group consisting of the Council's Solicitors and Fellows of the Chartered Institute of Legal Executives and Licensed Conveyancers or by one of that group and the Chief Executive and the Chief Operating Officer - iii.
 The appropriate Officer is responsible for ensuring that a signed contract or other appropriate contract arrangements are in place in advance of the supply of goods, services or works.
-Refer to Legal Services for further advice
+Please refer to Legal Services for further advice i.
+The Head of Service or the Officer to which power to accept was delegated by the Executive shall select a tender after evaluation.
+If he or she selects other than the most advantageous tender that fact and the reasons for it shall be reported to the next meeting of the Executive, Council or relevant Committee and recorded in its minutes

 SOC 22.
-Acceptance of Tenders - Contracts above £100,000
+Acceptance of Tenders - Contracts above £125,000

-- i.
-The Head of Service or the Officer to which power to accept was delegated by the Executive shall select a tender after evaluation.
-If he or she selects other than the most economically advantageous tender that fact and the reasons for it shall be reported to the next meeting of the Executive, Council or relevant Committee and recorded in its minutes - ii.
+- ii.
 Where the power to accept the contract still rests with the Executive, Council or Committee, the checked tenders shall be submitted to the Executive, Council or relevant Committee for evaluation and selection of the winning tender/contractor. - iii.
 If the Executive, Council or Committee selects other than the most economically advantageous tender its reasons shall be recorded in the minutes.